no alt text

 Taj Mahal

-India’s iconic landmark and one of the world’s most beautiful buildings readily matches, if not exceeds, the hype.
-Built in 1653 by the great Mughal Emperor Shah Jahan to entomb his wife, Mumtaz.
+One of the world’s most beautiful buildings is not merely an exquisite tomb but a monument to love.
+The Taj Mahal was completed after two decades’ labour in 1653 by the great Mughal Emperor Shah Jahan to entomb his wife, Mumtaz.

 Kinari Bazaar